by Lady H

 “Morgan I don’t suppose you’ve done question six part c, have you?
 Me and Irrita/” He stops abruptly and clears his throat before carrying on “Isabelle, have done a and b but can’t work out c.”

+Mark was still looking at her expectantly.
 “Yes, actually we have.”
 It surprises her how easily the ‘we’ rolls off her tongue.

 James, who must have been listening to the conversation, slides the piece of paper with their working out on across the table in front of Henry and over to Mark, where it is promptly snatched up by Isabelle.
 Realising he isn’t going to get a look in, Mark sighs.